There’s no doubt about it: Millennials and Gen Z are taking over the workplace.

 Understanding how Millennials and Gen Z think and work is the first step.
 Following that knowledge up with tools that speak directly to these generations is the next.

 How will you enhance your workplace strategies to make way for the new era?
-If you’re interested in going mobile at your organization, you might appreciate our Employer’s Guide to Mobile WFM.
+If you’re interested in going mobile at your organization, schedule a time to meet with us at NRF 2020.